smcclab/smc-course/_lectures/03-notes-compositions.md

 ...it boils down to the same effect.

 _PM_ implementation works better in a multiple-operator context, e.g., Yamaha DX7 and Korg Volca FM have 6-oscillators that can be interconnected in different ways (why?)

+## What does this sound like?
+{:.questions}

+These FM synths make some _strange sounds_.

+How could you use them in a computer music diary or performance?

+What parameters can be manipulated, how, and what would the outcome be?

 {% include slides/background-image.html image="lectures/yeh-che-wei-pw8i1n7Jt20-unsplash.jpg" heading="Effects" %}